Ccooper9893/Note-Taker/README.md

 You haven’t learned how to handle DELETE requests, but this application has that functionality in the front end.
 As a bonus, see if you can add the DELETE route to the application using the following guideline:

 DELETE /api/notes/:id should receive a query parameter containing the id of a note to delete.
 In order to delete a note, you'll need to read all notes from the db.json file, remove the note with the given id property, and then rewrite the notes to the db.json file.

+Next goal:
+Create file that handles reading and writing json file to update note saves.
+    - Create Routers for utility files
+        - uuid file (for unique id)
+        - read, write, and append file